tullyhansen/botcat/README.md

 - **[botDB](.) most emphatically is not a 'bot(maker) doxxing database' or tool of harassment**, and any behaviour considered harassment will not be tolerated.
 We take as a guide the [LGBTQ in Tech Code of Conduct](http://lgbtq.technology/coc.html)'s definitions.
 - We strongly suggest that **all data submitted be sourced from readily available public materials**: public Twitter lists, botmaker blog posts, attribution in bot bios and so on.
-- If you're submitting entries on other people or their work, we strongly suggest you contact them to **seek and obtain explicit consent to do so** before submitting.
+- If you're submitting entries on other people or their work, we strongly suggest you contact them to **seek and obtain explicit consent** before submitting.
 - Finally, **anyone may opt themselves and/or any or all of their work out of appearing in [botDB](.), at any time and without requiring explanation or further discussion, by contacting [the maintainers](#who-to-complain-to)**—we will endeavour to comply with such requests within 72 hours.

 Please [contact us](#who-to-complain-to) if you have any questions or concerns regarding [botDB](.), its usage or any of its contents.